 These companies generate high returns on invested capital and have access to attractive opportunities to reinvest earnings.
 Their business is predictable, stable, and able to grow for many years.
 We invest in these high quality companies directly and intend to hold for the long term.

-I look for high-quality companies; companies that have demonstrated strong performance and have a compelling narrative for the future.
+We look for high-quality companies that have demonstrated strong performance and have a compelling narrative for the future.
 We gauge the quality of a company through two primary lenses: fundamental and qualitative.

 Fundamental analysis covers the company’s metrics – primarily their operations and balance sheet.
-The primary data points I consider are:
+The primary data points we consider are:

 Qualitative assessment provides a unique insight into the future prospects of the company.
 Key considerations include: